 - Measure tahini.

-Now, add all ingredients to your blender and blend it for 2 minutes until you get smooth and fluffy homemade hummus.
+- Blend it for 2 minutes until you get smooth and fluffy homemade hummus.
 Done!
-5 minutes!
+5 minutes tops, am I right?

 - Turn on the Vitamix and slowly increase the speed to the maximum.